Certosa di San Giacomo

-Escape the crowds by seeking out these colourful gardens near the 14th-century Certosa di San Giacomo.
-Founded by the Emperor Augustus,...
+Escape the crowds by seeking out these colourful gardens near the Certosa di San Giacomo.
+Founded by Emperor Augustus, they rise in a...

 Taverna Anema e Core

-Lying beyond a humble exterior is one of the island’s most famous nightspots, Taverna Anema e Core, run by the charismatic Guido Lembo....
+Lying beyond a humble exterior is one of the island’s most famous nightspots, run by the charismatic Guido Lembo.
+This smooth and...

-Time to pop the question, celebrate that anniversary or quell those pre-departure blues?
-The terrace here has stunning views over the...
+Time to pop the question, celebrate an anniversary or quell those pre-departure blues?
+The terrace here has stunning views over the pine...

 Viale Certosa 40 · interesting places nearby

 Founded in 1363, this picturesque monastery is generally considered to be the finest remaining example of Caprese architecture and today houses a school, a library, a temporary exhibition space and a museum with some evocative 17th-century paintings.
 Be sure to look at the two cloisters, which have a real sense of faded glory (the smaller is 14th century, the larger 16th century).

 To get here take Via Vittorio Emanuele, east of Piazza Umberto I, which meanders down to the monastery.